-6.5 Village Clerk
+6.5 City Clerk

-- a) Provide the Village Board an account of the status of each loan outstanding, program income, and current investments of unexpended funds on a monthly basis. - b) Establish a separate account in a financial institution for loan funds. - c) Work with program administrator to create an annual budget for approval by the Village Board.
+- a) Provide the City Council an account of the status of each loan outstanding, program income, and current investments of unexpended funds on a monthly basis. - b) Establish a separate account in a financial institution for each loan made from the loan fund. - c) Work with program administrator to create an annual budget for approval by the City Council.